t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 ## Adaptive Forward Error Correction (FEC)

-When deadline constraints are tight and packet losses frequent, FEC can reduce the risk of time-consuming retransmissions.
-This extension optionally uses Adaptive FEC as proposed in {{QUIC-AFEC}} to reduce the need for retransmissions in networks with random losses.
+When deadlines are tight and packet losses frequent, relying solely on retransmissions may cause data to miss its deadline.
+To mitigate this risk, this extension optionally uses Adaptive FEC (AFEC) as proposed in {{QUIC-AFEC}}.
+AFEC can reduce the need for retransmissions, particularly in networks with random or bursty loss characteristics.

-When using {{QUIC-AFEC}}, the Tag Type of the FEC_Tag MUST be set to 1 in order for the FEC to work in a {{MP-QUIC}} environment.
-This indicates Long Flow Usage which in turn implies that both source symbol packets and repair symbol packets MUST contain the FEC_Tag frame, which is necessary for matching repair symbol packets to their respective source symbol packets after sending them via different paths.
+When using AFEC with {{MP-QUIC}}, the Tag Type of the FEC_Tag MUST be set to 1 to indicate “Long Flow Usage.”
+In turn, both source symbol packets and repair symbol packets MUST carry the FEC_Tag frame so that repair packets can be correctly matched to their corresponding source packets across different paths.

-FEC Packets SHOULD be sent via another path than the source data when multiple paths are available to de-correlate losses.
-The coding rate is chosen on a per-stream basis. # TODO: Improve clarity
+If multiple paths are available, FEC repair packets SHOULD be sent over a path different from the one carrying the source data.
+This de-correlates losses and increases the likelihood that repair symbols arrive even if other paths experience congestion or packet loss.
+The coding rate (i.e., the ratio of repair symbols to source symbols) MAY be configured on a per-stream basis, depending on the stream’s tolerance for overhead versus its deadline sensitivity.

 ## Smart Retransmissions